kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-post-kcp.md

 Use the [kubectl kubestellar deploy command](../../commands/#deploy-to-cluster) to do the deployment.

-Then use the [kubectl kubestellat get-external-kubeconfig command](../../commands/#fetch-kubeconfig-for-external-clients) to put into a file the kubeconfig that you will use as a user of kcp and KubeStellar.
+Then use the [kubectl kubestellar get-external-kubeconfig command](../../commands/#fetch-kubeconfig-for-external-clients) to put into a file the kubeconfig that you will use as a user of kcp and KubeStellar.
 Do not overwrite the kubeconfig file for your hosting